-The term 'Wholesale Banking' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Wholesale Banking' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The concept of wholesale banking pertains to those banking services which are done between merchant banks or commercial banks and various other financial institutions.
 This form of banking services has to do with bigger bank clients like enormous corporations or other financial institutions.
 In contrast, retail banking concentrates on individual clients and small businesses.
 Such particular banking services cover financing of working capital needs, currency conversions, large trade transactions, and a range of alternative and specialized banking services.

 There are so many different avenues which wholesale banking covers.
 This specialized department within the mega banks handles capital markets products, integrated credit, and a range of different advice and guiding for risk management, funding needs, and investment products and services for international and domestic major corporate clients.
 Such products and services run the gamut of structured transactions, specialized finance, credit structuring, loan syndications, project finance and securitization, merchant banking, wholesale equities, and public sector financing of infrastructure projects.